 Alternatives to ceramic braces

-If you’re after an even more discreet way to straighten your teeth, there is the option of invisible braces such as Invisalign.
+If you're after an even more discreet way to straighten your teeth, there is the option of Invisalign invisible braces.
 These use a different system consisting of a series of clear plastic aligners which fit over the teeth.

-These are a great alternative to ceramic braces since they are almost completely invisible to the casual observer with the added bonus of being removable.
+These are a good alternative to ceramic braces since they are almost completely invisible to the casual observer with the added bonus of being removable.
 However, you must have the self-control to wear them for 20-22 hours per day.

-Invisalign treatment is suitable for 90% of orthodontic cases and the price is usually equivalent to or lower than ceramic braces.
+Invisalign treatment is suitable for 90% of orthodontic cases and the price is usually equal to or lower than ceramic braces.

 Alternatively, you might consider lingual braces.
 Although made from metal, they are hidden behind the teeth so are very hard to detect.
 They can also be completely custom-made to offer more accurate results.
 The downside is they usually cost a lot more than other options.